cptjuke/jbuilder/README.md

 You can explicitly make Jbuilder object return null if you want:
+In what cases would you want the Jbuilder to return null?
 ``` ruby
 json.extract! @post, :id, :title, :content, :published_at
 json.author do